Leon M. Lederman: Personal life

 Lederman's best friend during his college years, Martin J. Klein, convinced him of "the splendors of physics during a long evening over many beers".
 He was known for his sense of humor in the physics community.
-On August 26, 2008, Lederman was video-recorded by a science focused organization called ScienCentral, on the street in a major U.S. city, answering questions from passersby.
+On August 26, 2008, Lederman was video-recorded by a science focused organization called ScienCentral, on the street in New York City, answering questions from passersby.
 He answered questions such as "What is the strong force?" and "What happened before the Big Bang?".

-Lederman was an atheist.
 He had three children with his first wife, Florence Gordon, and toward the end of his life lived with his second wife, Ellen (Carr), in Driggs, Idaho.

-Lederman began to suffer from memory loss in 2011 and, after struggling with medical bills, he had to sell his Nobel medal for $765,000 to cover the costs in 2015.
-He died of complications from dementia on October 3, 2018, at a care facility in Rexburg, Idaho at the age of 96.
+Lederman was an atheist.
+Lederman began to suffer from memory loss in 2011 and, after struggling with medical bills, he had to sell his Nobel Prize medal for $765,000 to cover the costs in 2015.
+He died of complications from dementia on October 3, 2018, at a care facility in Rexburg, Idaho, at the age of 96.